Tauseefyusufzai/rock_paper_scissor/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or suggestions, feel free to reach out to me at [your.email@example.com](mailto:your.email@example.com).
+If you have any questions or suggestions, feel free to reach out to me at [tauseefakhtaryusufzai@gmail.com](mailto:tauseefakhtaryusufzai@gmail.com).

----

-Feel free to customize it further based on your specific implementation!